Skip to main content

 To warm up the muscles and get the blood pumping, there are a number of exercises you can do.
 Walking at a brisk pace is a good option as is slow, careful jogging.
 Stretching and aerobic movements such as easy punching or kicks are also good options.

-Finally, make sure you spend enough time on your warm-up.
+So how long should you be warming up?
+Make sure you spend enough time on your warm-up.
 Temperatures between 35 and 45 degrees Fahrenheit require at least a 10-minute warm-up.
 For temperatures below 35 degrees, plan on adding an additional five minutes to your warm-up for every 10-degree decrease in temperature.
 That means a 15-minute warm-up is required for 25-degree conditions.

 Staying hydrated during physical activity is always important.
-But staying hydrated during cold-weather exercise and activity is even more important — especially for preventing muscle cramps and pains.
+But staying hydrated during cold-weather exercise and activity is even more crucial — especially for preventing muscle cramps and pains.
 Dehydration is a major cause of muscle cramps, so even if it is cold, you do need to make sure you get plenty of water to drink before, during, and after outdoor winter exercise.

 Finally, adding heat packs or hand warmers to your layers before heading out is another great way to keep your muscles warm.
 However, this isn’t a means for skipping or avoiding a warm-up.
 When applied to your body, heat helps boost blood flow and ease the tension of sore or tight muscles.
 That will not only help existing tendencies for muscle cramps but will also help prevent more from occurring.